SirajulMostafa/EAtmSirajulApp/README.md

 Enter Pin Number 234

-Enter 1 for check Balance,2 for withdrawal Cash, 3 For help,4  For  Another Acount , 0 for exit
+Enter 1 for check Balance,2 for withdrawal Cash, 3 For help,4  For  Another Acount,0 for exit
  1
  Your curret Balance is:400

-Enter 1 for check Balance,2 for withdrawal Cash, 3 For help,4  For  Another Acount, 0 for exit 2
+Enter 1 for check Balance,2 for withdrawal Cash, 3 For help,4  For  Another Acoun,0 for exit
+ 2

 Enter  Amount For WithDraw 56
 Congratulation !
 Cash  withdraw = 56 Taka.
 Your Current Balance is = : 344

-Enter 1 for check Balance,2 for withdrawal Cash, 3 For help,4  For  Another Acount, 0 for exit 4
+Enter 1 for check Balance,2 for withdrawal Cash, 3 For help,4  For  Another Acoun,0 for exit
+ 4

 Enter Card number 3

 Enter Pin Number 345

-Enter 1 for check Balance
+Enter 1 for check Balance, for withdrawal Cash,3 For help,  For  Another Acount,0 for exit 1
- ,2 for withdrawal Cash
- , 3 For help
- ,4  For  Another Acount
- , 0 for exit
- 1
 Your curret Balance is:500

-Enter 1 for check Balance
-,2 for withdrawal Cash
-, 3 For help,4  For  Another Acount, 0 for exit
+Enter 1 for check Balance,2 for withdrawal Cash, 3 For help,4  For  Another Acoun,0 for exit
  2

 Enter  Amount For WithDraw 56
 Congratulation !
 Cash  withdraw = 56 Taka.
 Your Current Balance is = : 444

-Enter 1 for check Balance,2 for withdrawal Cash, 3 For help,4  For  Another Acount, 0 for exit 2
+Enter 1 for check Balance,2 for withdrawal Cash, 3 For help,4  For  Another Acoun,0 for exit
+ 2

 Enter  Amount For WithDraw 34
 Congratulation !
 Cash  withdraw = 34 Taka.
 Your Current Balance is = : 410

-Enter 1 for check Balance,2 for withdrawal Cash, 3 For help,4  For  Another Acount, 0 for exit
+Enter 1 for check Balance,2 for withdrawal Cash, 3 For help,4  For  Another Acoun,0 for exit